A Speech Therapist’s Role In Dealing With Dementia

 How Can A Speech Therapist Help With Dementia?

-The good news is that adult speech therapy in Washington DC can stall the progression of symptoms by engaging with the same variety of cognitive functions that dementia impairs.
+The good news is that adult speech therapy in Washington DC can slow the progression of symptoms by engaging with the same variety of cognitive functions that dementia impairs.

 The goal is for your loved one to maintain their independence for as long as possible.

-A speech therapist stimulates cognitive ability through different activities that target specific aspects of the cognitive domain.
+Your speech therapist can stimulate cognitive ability through different activities that target specific aspects of the cognitive domain.

-In addition to working with their deficits, a speech therapist will teach your loved one how to modify their environment, which is crucial to adapting to the ongoing cognitive changes dementia causes.
+In addition to working with their deficits, your speech therapist will teach your loved one how to modify their environment, which is crucial to adapting to the ongoing cognitive changes dementia causes.

-Below are some common strategies your speech therapist may employ.
+Below are some common strategies your speech therapist may use.

 1. Cognitive Stimulation Therapy